geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet well he knew it could not brook delay,
 And tho' he wish'd, he would not urge their stay.
 But his fair bride her suit unyielding prest,
-On fair Miranda to remain their guest : 680
+On fair Miranda to remain their guest: 680

 " III fitting your soft sex and tender frame
-" Are earth's dark caverns, or the land of flame ;
+" Are earth's dark caverns, or the land of flame;
 " Tir'd with the labours of our dangerous way,
-" Not I, but prudence, now command your stay ;
+" Not I, but prudence, now command your stay;
 " Yet small would be my bridal joys, unshar'd
-" By her whose prayers the way to bliss prepar'd ;
+" By her whose prayers the way to bliss prepar'd;
 " And ere their fmish'd quests the knights restore,
 " My bark shall waft you back to Albion's shore.'*

 Miranda yielded to the queen's request,
-Their grateful thanks the parting knights exprest ; 690
+Their grateful thanks the parting knights exprest; 690